Concepts

 }

-On every process()call, we embed the incoming message and top-K relevant memories (default 3, similarity threshold 0.3) are stitched into the LLM system prompt as context.
-You'll see them echoed back in the response:
+On every process()call, the incoming message is embedded and top-K relevant memories (default 3, similarity threshold 0.3) are stitched into the LLM system prompt as context.
+They're echoed back in the response:

 "memory": {